chrisruffalo/simple-ssl/README.md

 Bouncy Castle is amazing!
 I could never, ever, ever begin to implement the things that they have.
 But it is rather general, and that's nobody's fault, because it is an implementation, and a really comprehensive one, of the [JCE](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html).

 What it is not is a specific compatibility layer or companion to OpenSSL or any other specific implementation.
-We utilize their work heavily, trust it, and couldn't do any of this without it.
+SimpleSSL uses their work heavily, trusts it, and couldn't do anything without it.

 ## Conclusion